-There are 7.7 ha (19.1 ac) of coastal strand habitat that could potentially be occupied by beach mice within the project area.
+There are 7.7 ha (19.1 ac) of coastal strand habitat within the project area that could potentially be occupied by beach mice.
 The majority of the planned footprint for the launch sites is west of the coastal strand.
-Southeastern beach mice have also been found within inland oak scrub habitat on KSC, but the numbers have been very low (B. Bolt pers. comm.).
+Southeastern beach mice have also been found within inland oak scrub habitat on KSC, but the numbers have been very low.
 There are 19.2 ha (47.4 ac) of oak scrub on site.
 Construction of Phase 1 and Phase 2 of LC-48 would result in up to 3.2 ha (8 ac) of these habitats being developed for the project.
 Consultation with the USFWS Endangered Species Office is underway to determine required mitigation to address this anticipated habitat loss.
 Potential impacts to southeastern beach mice are expected to be moderate.